roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Knative/Manage Knative services/Deploy a canary release for a Knative Service.md

         ![12](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1689880261/p252029.png)

-        The **Percent** parameter is set to 50% for both the old and new versions.
-This means that requests to access the helloworld-go Service are evenly distributed to the old and new version.
+        The **Percent** parameter is set to 50% for both the earlier and new versions.
+This means that requests to access the helloworld-go Service are evenly distributed to the earlier and new version.

         You can change the value of the **Percent** parameter to implement canary releases.
-The new version is fully released if you set the **Percent** parameter to 100% for the new version.
+The new version is completely released if you set the **Percent** parameter to 100% for the new version.
 During the process, you can change the value of the **Percent** parameter to roll back if issues are found in the new version.